Notchennie1/CDE2310_Group11/docs/con_ops.md

 When the marker disappears at close range, the node records the last known depth and drives straight forward for (last_depth − stop_dist) metres using odometry.
 At this short distance (~0.2 m) odometry drift is 1–2 cm which is acceptable.
 Forward speed is 4 cm/s

+<br></br>

 **7)Task Logic**<br></br>
+*Task A*
+Once docked, Task_A_Controller(the node controlling Task A) fires three projectiles at the static target using a servo motor.
+The firing sequence runs in a background thread to avoid blocking the ROS2 node.

+  •	Shot 1 fired immediately on docking<br></br>
+  •	5 second pause between each shot<br></br>
+  •	After Shot 3, the bot backs up ~15 cm to clear the costmap inflation zone<br></br>
+  •	Publishes SUCCESS on /task_status<br></br>
+  •	Mission Manager resumes exploration

+*Task B*
+Once docked, Task_B_Controller(the node controlling Task A) fires three projectiles at the dynamic target using a servo motor.
+The firing sequence runs in a background thread to avoid blocking the ROS2 node.
+The dynamic target is tracked using an Aruco of ID 3.
+Each time an aruco of ID 3 is seen one ping pong ball is fired.
+This happens 3 times as follows: <br></br>

+  •	Shot 1 fired on first marker 3 sighting<br></br>
+  •	After Shot 3, the bot backs up ~15 cm to clear the costmap inflation zone<br></br>
+  •	Publishes SUCCESS on /task_status<br></br>
+  •	Mission Manager resumes exploration

+*Post-Task Backup*
+After any task completes but before publishing SUCCESS, the robot reverses at 5 cm/s for 3 seconds (~15 cm).
+This is critical because at 10 cm from the wall the robot is inside Nav2’s costmap inflation zone.
+Without backing up first, Nav2 will see the robot as being in collision and enter recovery behaviour (oscillation) when exploration resumes.

+<br></br>

 **8)Mission Overview**<br></br>